-- when the air source heat pump system kicks into defrost it needs a backup heat source.
+- When the heat pump system kicks into defrost, it needs a backup heat source

 The most basic method of backup or supplemental heating for heat pumps is electric heat strips.
 The next most common backup heating source is a gas furnace.
-Both of these different methods can require a separate way of wiring your heat pump thermostat.
+Finally, both of these different methods can require a separate way of wiring your heat pump thermostat.

 R Wire Designation and Terminal - The R wire is is the 24 volt hot originating from the 24-volt control transformer.
-This is the power to energize the control relays and contactors in your system.
-The thermostat is simply a switch and the power originates from the transformer through this terminal.
-For those with a power stealing thermostat (without batteries) the is also where the thermostat gets its power.
-The color of the R wire is typically red.
+That is the power to energize the control relays and contactors in your system.
+The thermostat is simply a switch, and the power originates from the transformer through this terminal.
+For those with a power stealing thermostat (without batteries), the is also where the thermostat gets its power.
+Finally, the color of the R wire is typically red.

 C Wire Designation and Terminal - the old C wire?
-This is the common wire and it has caused many people indigestion and sleepless nights.
+That is the common wire, and it has caused many people indigestion and sleepless nights.
 The reason for this is most modern thermostats require or need a C wire to function.
-The C wire is a common wire and it originates from the control transformer also as with the R wire mentioned above.
+The C wire 24-volt common and it originates from the control transformer also as with the R wire mentioned above.
 A control transformer for an HVAC system has 4 wires.
-One side is for line voltage into the transformer and the other side is the 24-volt control voltage coming out the other side of the transformer (see illustration above right).
+Moreover, one side is for line voltage into the transformer, and the other side is the 24-volt control voltage coming out the other side of the transformer (see illustration above right).

-To have a complete circuit you need a source, a path, and a load.
-In this case, the transformer is the source, the R wire and the C wire is the path, and the thermostat is the load.
+To have a complete circuit, you need a source, a path, and a load.
+In this case, the transformer is the source, the R wire, and the C wire, is the path, and the thermostat is the load.
 That is if you have a modern digital thermostat that doesn’t require batteries.
-The thermostat needs power to function.
+Finally, the thermostat needs the power to function.

 When is the C Wire not needed?

-There are some digital thermostats that use batteries for power.
+Some digital thermostats use batteries for power.
 In that case, you will not need to worry about a C-wire or as it is sometimes labeled C1 wire.
-This information should be provided to you with the thermostat instructions.
+Additionally, this information should be provided to you with the thermostat instructions.

 The reason for all the consternation mentioned above is that many older thermostats did not require a C wire.
 They were simple mechanical thermostats with a mercury switching mechanism inside.
 BTW, mercury has been banned by the federal gubmint )) as a product that cannot be used in HVAC products.
-If you are changing an older mercury thermostat make sure you dispose of it properly.
+If you are changing an older mercury thermostat, make sure you dispose of it properly.
 Mercury is very toxic to the environment.
-Anyhow, these thermostats never required a C wire so a newer modern thermostat would require an extra wire (the C wire) to work properly.
-The color for the C Wire will typically be dark blue.
+Anyhow, these thermostats never required a C wire, so a newer modern thermostat would require an extra wire (the C wire) to work properly.
+Furthermore, the color for the C Wire will typically be dark blue.

-Consequently, this means if you don’t have the right amount of wires at the thermostat you would need to run new thermostat wire to the new thermostat.
-That is specifically so you will have the correct number of conductors to make the new thermostat work properly.
+Consequently, this means if you don’t have the right amount of wires at the thermostat, you would need to run a new thermostat wire to the new thermostat.
+That is, specifically, so you will have the correct number of conductors to make the new thermostat work properly.
 A heat pump thermostat requires more conductors than an air conditioner thermostat.
-Even providing for the C wire.
-This applies to Honeywell, Emerson, Ecobee, Nest, White Rodgers and all other modern thermostats that are digital.
-They need the C wire to complete the circuit and have power.
+That is even providing for the C wire.
+That applies to Honeywell, Emerson, Ecobee, Nest, White Rodgers, and all other modern thermostats that are digital.
+Lastly, they need the C wire to complete the circuit and have power.

 Many thermostats have RC and RH instead of a single R terminal.
 What does this mean?
-These thermostats are designed to handle separate systems that each have their own control transformer.
+These thermostats are designed to handle separate systems that each have their control transformer.
 You can’t have two transformers powering a single thermostat.
-If you only have a single transformer then you will likely have a jumper wire (or brass strip) between the RH and RC terminals.
-If you do not have the jumper you will separate red wires.
+If you only have a single transformer, then you will likely have a jumper wire (or brass strip) between the RH and RC terminals.
+If you do not have the jumper, you will separate red wires.
 The control transformer in the heating system will have a red wire terminated at the RH.
-The control transformer for the cooling system will have a red wire terminated at the RC terminal.
+Furthermore, the control transformer for the cooling system will have a red wire terminated at the RC terminal.

 I had an apprentice ask me one time why is only one common wire or c wire used in this situation.
-Great question especially from an apprentice.
+Great question, especially from an apprentice beginning his career in HVAC.
 It shows they are paying attention.
 It is because all neutrals are the same (in most cases).
-If it doesn’t cost too much I always advise the customer to simply rewire for a single transformer.
-Most transformers in either system can handle the VA rating required to power all controls in both systems and the re-wiring is simple (at least for me it is).
+If it doesn’t cost too much, I always advise the customer to rewire for a single transformer.
+Most transformers in either system can handle the VA rating required to power all controls in both systems, and the re-wiring is simple (at least for me it is).

 Other Heat Pump Control Terminals and Wiring Designations

-O Wire Terminal Designation - This color is typically orange and goes to the O terminal (in Rheem and Ruud it goes to the B terminal).
-This control for the reversing valve in the condensing unit.
-The reversing valve switches the condenser from heating to cooling and vice versa depending on the thermostat setting.
+O Wire Terminal Designation - This color is typically orange and goes to the O terminal (in Rheem and Ruud, it goes to the B terminal).
+This controls the reversing valve in the condensing unit.
+The reversing valve switches the condenser from heating to cooling and vice versa, depending on the thermostat setting.

-In some case, you will have a system that requires staging.
+In some cases, you will have a system that requires staging.
 Most residential systems that are staged are two-stage systems.
 In this case, you will need a thermostat that has a W2 terminal and a Y2 terminal.
-Colors for these terminals vary but in most cases, W2 will be black and Y2 will be light blue.
-In some cases, depending on your system, W2 can be used simply for emergency heat which is your backup heat source.
-It is sometimes referred to as auxiliary heating and it is used in case something goes wrong with the condensing unit.
+Colors for these terminals vary, but in most cases, W2 will be black and Y2 will be light blue.
+In some cases, depending on your system, W2 can be used simply for emergency heat, which is your backup heat source.
+It is sometimes referred to as auxiliary heating, and it is used in case something goes wrong with the condensing unit.

 Conclusion | How to Wire a Heat Pump for Control - Heating and Cooling

-There other possible wiring configurations for your heat pump thermostat wiring but these are the basics.
+There other possible wiring configurations for your heat pump thermostat wiring, but these are the basics.
 Hopefully, these are explained in a way that will help you understand the wiring.
-If you have a humidifier for home humidification and an electronic air cleaner for cleaner air there will be some extra wires for those devices.
+If you have a humidifier for home humidification and an electronic air cleaner for cleaner air, there will be some extra wires for those devices.
 Follow the basic thermostat wiring instructions for those wires.
 If you get confused, call in a professional.
-Believe me, it will be cheaper, in the long run, to get a professional HVAC technician do this for you rather than burn something up for miswiring.
+Furthermore, it will be cheaper, in the long run, to get a professional HVAC technician to do this for you rather than burn something up for miswiring.